Laureates of the L’Oréal-UNESCO For Women in Science International Award

 For developing cutting-edge computational approaches that allow scientists to understand the physics of quantum matter.

 Laureate 2019 for ASIA AND THE PACIFICDirector General, Institute for Molecular Science, University of Tokyo, Japan, member of the Science Council of Japan, President of the Chemical Society of Japan (Japan).

 For her ground-breaking work in manipulating molecules at the atomic level, in order to transform materials and create innovative materials.

 Najat Aoun Saliba

-Laureate 2019 Arab StatesProfessor of Chemistry and Director of the Nature Conservation Center at the American University of Beirut ( Lebanon ).
+Laureate 2019 for AFRICA AND THE ARAB STATESProfessor of Chemistry and Director of the Nature Conservation Center at the American University of Beirut (Lebanon).

 For her pioneering work in identifying carcinogenic agents and other toxic air pollutants the in Middle East, and in modern nicotine delivery systems, such as cigarettes and hookahs.

-Laureate 2018 LATIN AMERICA AND THE CARIBBEANProfessor, IFEVA-CONICET, Faculty of Agronomy, University of Buenos Aires ( Argentina ).
+Laureate 2018 for LATIN AMERICA AND THE CARIBBEANProfessor, IFEVA-CONICET, Faculty of Agronomy, University of Buenos Aires (Argentina).

 For her remarkable contributions to understanding terrestrial ecosystem ecology in natural and human-modified landscapes.